trminh0711/trminh0711.github.io/_pages/about.md

 Supervisor: Professor Alexander Ilin

 Abstract:
 > [...] current models have limitations in generalizability, processing speed, and noise robustness, posing possibilities for further improvements in the future.
-This thesis, as a state-of-the-art review, offers a cohesive summary of recently proposed methodologies for representing and utilizing an understanding of 3D scenes from 2D observations, with a concentration on variants of two highly potential techniques: neural radiance field (NeRF) and scene representation transformer (SRT).[..]
+This thesis, as a state-of-the-art review, offers a cohesive summary of recently proposed methodologies for representing and utilizing an understanding of 3D scenes from 2D observations, with a concentration on variants of two highly potential techniques: neural radiance field (NeRF) and scene representation transformer (SRT).

 Semester Project @ IVLR -EPFL
 ------